crcn/tandem-old/README.md

   <h1 align="center">Tandem (Preview)</h1>
 </p>

 > Tandem is still very new, so expect a few bugs while playing around with it.
-If you'd like to contribute or use Tandem at your company, feel free to reach out at craig.j.condon@gmail.com.
+If you'd like to contribute or use Tandem at your company, feel free to send reach out via hello@tandemcode.com.

 [Download latest version](https://github.com/tandemcode/tandem/releases)